Okehampton: Religion

 The Anglican parish church of All Saints is located on Church Path, on a slight hill to the west of the town centre.
-Its origins are Saxon, long predating the earliest recorded consecration by Bishop Bronescombe of Exeter in 1261.
+Its origins are Saxon, long predating the earliest recorded consecration by Walter Branscombe, bishop of Exeter, in 1261.
 The medieval building was reconstructed in 1447, but was almost completely destroyed in a fire in 1842.
 Another reconstruction followed, overseen by John Hayward who incorporated an 80 ft granite ashlar tower which survived the fire into the new church.

 Within the building, the remnants of a reredos can be seen in the south aisle.
 Its replacement was constructed in stone by Harry Hems in 1891.
 The choir stalls and altar rails date from this time, while the pulpit is slightly earlier.
 Stained glass in the church includes work by Morris & Co., the Kemp studios and Ward and Hughes.
 Some medieval glass is preserved in the Lady Chapel.
-The church is a Grade II* listed building.
+The church is a grade II* listed building.

 Fairplace United Church is located on St James Street.
 The church has been a centre for both Methodism and the United Reformed Church.
 Fairplace Church was built in 1904 for the Wesleyan Methodists, who were joined by a congregation from the Bible Christian tradition in 1962.
 It then joined with the United Reform Church in 1974.

 The Baptist Chapel on Fore Street was built in 1889 and enlarged in 1901.
 Other churches include the Okehampton New Life Church, a Pentecostal church, a Jehovah's Witnesses hall on East Street, and the Catholic church of St Boniface on Station Road.